brettmillerb/brettmillerb.github.io/_posts/2020/07/2020-07-10-My-VSCode-Mac-Setup.md

 ---
-title: My MacOS VSCode Setup
+title: Making The Switch to MacOS
 summary: An upated post on my previous VSCode productivity post.

 excerpt_separator: <!--more-->